ECSlidingViewController/ECSlidingViewController/README.md

 * [BasicMenu](Examples/BasicMenu/).
 Complete example using Storyboards with minimal code.
 * [LayoutDemo](Examples/LayoutDemo/).
 This is a universal app showcasing the layout.
 * [TransitionFun](Examples/TransitionFun).
 See how custom transitions are done.

+**Note**: There is a problem with the simulator flashing the animation when cancelling an interactive transition.
+This does NOT happen on the device.

 ## Credits